ryansb/lemon_twist/docs/main/sunday/protocol.rst

   for any command where all the required parameters are not provided, or more parameters are provided than necessary.

+* The error ``>ERR 407 Select machine.`` will be thrown for any command where the user needs to select a machine (DROP, STAT, TEMP, etc.) but has not yet done so.

 * If a command is not implemented in the current version of the drink software, the command will return ``>ERR 451 Not implemented.``